 - 2.3.1 Grid points that are not affected by the active system will be tested statically. - 2.3.2 Where the manufacturer has demonstrated, by numerical simulations or alternative means (vehicle speed of 45km/h), that a system is fully deployed and remains in the intended position prior to the head impact time of the smallest appropriate stature pedestrian, then all headform tests shall be performed with the bonnet in the fully deployed position.
 There will be no need to trigger any active elements during the sub system pedestrian tests.
-This does not apply to airbag systems.

-- 2.3.3 However, where the system is not fully deployed before the HIT for any appropriate stature, all grid points forwards of the corresponding wrap around distance will be tested dynamically. - 2.3.4 For systems that do not remain in a permanently deployed position then dynamic pedestrian testing will be required for all test locations. - 2.3.5 The simulations shall be performed using the models and codes detailed in Technical Bulletin TB013.
+This does not apply to airbag systems. - 2.3.3 However, where the system is not fully deployed before the HIT for any appropriate stature, all grid points forwards of the corresponding wrap around distance will be tested dynamically. - 2.3.4 For systems that do not remain in a permanently deployed position then dynamic pedestrian testing will be required for all test locations. - 2.3.5 The simulations shall be performed using the unchanged pedestrian model and simulation setting from Technical Bulletin TB 024.
 Numerical simulations shall be performed with the bonnet in the undeployed position with all pedestrian statures that result in head contact to the bonnet.
 Pedestrian models shall be selected from the following statures, a six year old, 5th percentile female, 50th percentile male and 95th percentile male.
-The pedestrian position and stance to be used in the model is defined in Section 2.2.2.5 and 2.6.1.5. - 2.3.6 From the simulation, the vehicle manufacturer must determine the wrap around distance for each test location and establish the relevant head impact time for that stature of pedestrian.
+The pedestrian position and stance to be used in the model is defined in Technical Bulletin TB 024, positioning the pedestrian's head centre of gravity on the vehicle centreline.

+- 2.3.6 From the simulation, the vehicle manufacturer must determine the wrap around distance for each test location and establish the relevant head impact time for that stature of pedestrian.
 A graph shall be plotted with a best fit straight line which also identifies the total response time (TRT) of the system as shown in Figure 1.
-The plot of wrap around distance vs head impact time shall be provided for the assessed vehicle fitted with a deployable system. - 2.3.7 Further details on performing dynamic tests are provided in Section 8.5.
+The plot of wrap around distance vs head impact time shall be provided for the assessed vehicle fitted with a deployable system.
+The determination of HIT must be consistent with the definition from Technical Bulletin TB 024. - 2.3.7 Further details on performing dynamic tests are provided in Section 0.